• Home

 I always thought I did, I love to grow things and producing our own food was one of the ways we saved money to get this ball rolling but now, do I miss it?
 No.

-In our tiny rented flat in London’s Twickenham we had a beautiful park and the River Thames just footsteps away from our front door, we were more than happy to get our nature fix running around on grass that somebody else looked after.
+In our tiny rented flat in London’s Twickenham we had a beautiful park and the River Thames just footsteps away from our front door.
+We were more than happy to get our nature fix running around on grass that somebody else looked after.

-In Hoi An we had rice paddies to run and cycle through.
+While living in Hoi An we had rice paddies to run and cycle through.

 In the Himalayas we were surrounded by the wonders of nature.